 Data Storage Corporation ("DSC" or "the Company") focuses on cyber security solutions, cloud and compliance.
-DSC provides Infrastructure as a Service, Disaster Recovery as a Service and Email Archival and Compliance Solutions.
+DSC provides Hybrid Cloud, Infrastructure as a Service, Disaster Recovery as a Service and Email Archival and Compliance Solutions.
+Over 35% of our revenue is derived from equipment sales for cyber security, storage and managed service solutions.
 Our mission: Protecting our client's data, ensuring business continuity, assisting in their compliance requirements and providing better control over their digital information.
-We continue to pivot in this dynamic industry with new solutions and service offerings.
-The October 2016 acquisition of the assets of ABC Services, Inc. and ABC Services II, Inc. (collectively, "ABC"), and the remaining 50% of Secure Infrastructure and Services LLC supports our acquisition strategy.
+The October 2016 acquisition of the assets of ABC Services, Inc. and ABC Services II, Inc. (collectively, "ABC"), and the remaining 50% of Secure Infrastructure and Services LLC supports our strategy.
 These acquisitions accelerated our strategy into managed services, expanded cyber security solutions and our hybrid cloud solutions with the ability to provide equipment and expanded technical support.